taw00/dashcore-rpm/documentation/howto.dashcore-masternode-setup.systemd.md

 Edit the /var/lib/dashcore/sentinel/sentinel.conf file and comment out `network=testnet` and `network=mainnet` if one of them is set in there.
-Your `dash.conf` file properly sets that and the Sentinel default configuration file may wronging override your `dash.conf` file.
+Your `dash.conf` file properly sets that and the Sentinel default configuration file may wrongly override your `dash.conf` file.
 At least it does in the earlier versions of Sentinel.
 -->